-Term Description Acceptable risk The level of potential losses that a society or community considers acceptable, given existing social, economic, political, cultural, technical and environmental conditions.
-Assets and values 8 Recognised features of the built, natural and cultural environments.
-Built assets may include buildings, roads and bridges, structures managed by utility and service providers or recognised features of private land, such as houses and property, stock and crops and associated buildings and equipment.
+Term Description Acceptable risk The level of potential losses that a society or community considers acceptable, given / recoptable nex existing social, economic, political, cultural, technical and environmental conditions.
+Assets and Recognised features of the built, natural and cultural environments.
+Built assets may values 8 include buildings, roads and bridges, structures managed by utility and service providers or recognised features of private land, such as houses and property, stock and crops and associated buildings and equipment.
 Natural assets may include forest produce, forest regeneration, conservation values including vegetation types, fauna, air and water catchments.
 Cultural values may include recreational, indigenous, historical, archaeological and landscape values.
 Assumption A conclusion that is reached based on the information available at the time.
 Bushfire A general term used to describe a fire in vegetation.
+Combustible A gas that will burn when it is within its flammability range. gas Combustible A liquid that has a flash point above 61° C. liquid Combustion Rapid oxidation of fuels producing heat, and often light.
 Community A group of people with a commonality of association and generally defined by location, shared experience or function.
-Combustible gas A gas that will burn when it is within its flammability range.
-Combustible liquid A liquid that has a flash point above 61° C. Combustion Rapid oxidation of fuels producing heat, and often light.
-Community based disaster risk management A process that seeks to develop and implement strategies and activities for disaster preparedness (and often risk reduction) that is locally appropriate and locally 'owned'.
-Consequence Impact of an event.
-Control Line See Fire line Critical infrastructure Critical infrastructure includes those services, physical facilities, supply chains, information technologies and communication networks that, if destroyed, degraded or rendered unavailable for an extended period would significantly impact on the social or economic well-being of the community including; • telecommunications; • electrical power systems; • gas and oil storage and transportation; • banking and finance; • transportation; and • water supply systems (and sewerage).
+Community A process that seeks to develop and implement strategies and activities for disaster based disaster preparedness (and often risk reduction) that is locally appropriate and locally risk 'owned'. management Consequence Impact of an event.
+Control Line Critical See Fireline Critical infrastructure includes these services physical facilities supply obgins infrastructure Critical infrastructure includes those services, physical facilities, supply chains, information technologies and communication networks that, if destroyed, degraded Illiastractare or rendered unavailable for an extended period would significantly impact on the social or economic well-being of the community including; • telecommunications; electrical power systems; gas and oil storage and transportation; banking and finance; transportation; and water supply systems (and sewerage).
 Adapted from Critical Infrastructure Advisory Council (CIAC).
-Detection system A system of fixed apparatus, normally part of an automatic fire alarm system in which fire detectors, control equipment and indicating equipment are employed for automatically detecting fire and initiating other action as arranged.
+Detection A system of fixed apparatus, normally part of an automatic fire alarm system in which system fire detectors, control equipment and indicating equipment are employed for automatically detecting fire and initiating other action as arranged.
 Detector (fire) A device which gives a signal in response to a change in the ambient conditions in the vicinity or within the range of a detector, due to a fire.
 Elements at risk The population, buildings and civil engineering works, economic activities, public services and infrastructure etc. exposed to sources of risk.
 Emergency An event, actual, or imminent that endangers or threatens to endanger life, property or the environment, and that requires a significant and coordinated response.
 Essential service A service (including the supply of goods) provided by the;